 You’ll Reduce Labor Costs by Preventing Time Theft

-Time theft continues to be a huge financial drain for employers.
-Swipe cards and pins are easy for workers to hand off—a form of time theft known as buddy punching—and manual timesheets are often a snap to fudge, but even accomplished time thieves can’t fake a face or fingerprint.
+Time theft continues to be a huge financial drain on employers.
+Swipe cards and pins are easy for workers to hand off—a form of time theft known as buddy punching—and manual time sheets are often easy to fudge, but even accomplished time thieves can’t fake a face or fingerprint.

 You’ll Improve Wage and Hour Compliance

-Not only is the Department of Labor cracking down on employers, wage and hour litigation is rising.
-Because biometric timeclocks capture work hours accurately and objectively, payroll is more accurate—and because the systems create an automatic audit trail, employers can prove it.
+Not only is the U.S. Labor Department cracking down on employers, wage and hour litigation is rising.
+Because biometric time clocks capture work hours accurately and objectively, payroll is more accurate—and because the systems create an automatic audit trail, employers can prove it.